 The following list provides a few of the many potential financial costs of not beginning marriage therapy:

-Questions on length in couples counseling encompass the factors of session length, frequency of session, and the overall number of sessions a couple might have before the marriage therapy concludes.
+Typically session length for couples' counseling is 1-hour to 1.5 hours, frequency is weekly to monthly, and the overall number of sessions is 4 - 10, based on my experience as a Minnesota Licenced Professional Counselor specializing in Marriage Therapy.
 Along with cost, time factors may weigh into your decision to enter into relationship counseling.

 How Long Does Each Session Last?

 The most common length of each marriage counseling session in the United States is about 50 minutes.
 Most psychotherapists schedule on the hour, leaving only 10 minutes to jot down a few notes and take a restroom break.
 It may be closer to 45 minutes if the marriage counselor is also responsible for scheduling the next appointment and transacting the payment for the session.

 A minority of marriage therapists provide their clients with a full hour of therapy by scheduling every hour and 15 minutes.
 Doing so is a more honest representation of therapy time than stating that sessions are an hour in length when, in fact, they are scheduled on the hour, allowing for only 50 minutes.

 An even smaller percentage of couples counselors plan client sessions at intervals of 1.5 hours, allowing sessions to run a little over an hour when helpful.